officelearn/azure-docs.sv-se/articles/sql-database/transparent-data-encryption-byok-azure-sql-remove-tde-protector.md

 ---
-title: Ta bort TDE-skydd – PowerShell
+title: Remove TDE protector - PowerShell
-description: Instruktions guide för att svara på ett potentiellt komprometterat TDE-skydd för en Azure SQL Database eller ett informations lager med hjälp av TDE med din egen nyckel (BYOK)-support.
+description: How-to guide for responding to a potentially compromised TDE protector for an Azure SQL Database or Data Warehouse using TDE with Bring YOur Own Key (BYOK) support.
 services: sql-database
 ms.service: sql-database
 ms.subservice: security